mirfazainab48/Web_scraper_tool/README.md

 bash
 Copy
-git checkout -b feature/your-feature
+-git checkout -b feature/your-feature-
 Commit your changes:
 Write clear and concise commit messages.

 bash
 Copy
-git commit -am "Add new feature"
+-git commit -am "Add new feature"-
 Push to your fork:
 Push your changes to your fork on GitHub.

 bash
 Copy
-git push origin feature/your-feature
+-git push origin feature/your-feature-
 Submit a pull request:
 Go to the "Pull Requests" section and submit your changes for review.

-🏷️ Tags
+## 🏷️ Tags
-Web Scraping
+**Web Scraping

 PHP